lucapericlp/coding_deepdive/README.md

 # coding_deepdive
-Repo to gain a deeper understanding of data structures and algorithm design.
+Repo to attain a deeper understanding of data structures and algorithm design.